 Credential: Associate Degree vs. Certificate

-CNI College awards an Associate of Occupational Science degree alongside ARMRIT exam eligibility.
+CNI College awards an Associate of Occupational Science (AOS) in MRI Technology.
+Per CNI’s program description, graduates are prepared for ARMRIT and/or ARRT certification.
 Tesla MR awards a certificate with ARMRIT exam eligibility.

-In the MRI job market, the ARMRIT credential is the hiring requirement.
+In the MRI job market, a recognized credential — most commonly ARMRIT or ARRT — is the hiring requirement.
 The degree type matters less than the certification itself.
 If you already hold a degree in another field, the associate adds minimal resume value.
-If you have no college degree, the associate from CNI is worth considering as an additional credential.
+If you have no college degree, the associate from CNI is a meaningful additional credential.

 Who Should Choose CNI College

-- You prefer hybrid classroom instruction with in-person lab time
+• You prefer in-person classroom instruction with on-campus lab access

-- You want an associate degree along with your ARMRIT credential
+• You want an associate degree along with your certification

 Who Should Choose Tesla MR